PHPAuth/PHPAuth/README.md

 ---------------

 If `isBlocked()` returns `verify`, then a CAPTCHA code should be displayed.
 The method `checkCaptcha($captcha)` is called to verify a CAPTCHA code.
-By default this method returns `true`, but should be overridden to verify a CAPTCHA.
+By default, this method returns `true` but should be overridden to verify a CAPTCHA.

 For example, if you are using Google's ReCaptcha NoCaptcha, use the following code: